ajoeviola/twitter-sentiment-analysis/README.md

 ## Application

-The application is hosted on azure at https://twitter-prediction-sentiment.azurewebsites.net/
 Update: The scraping portion of the application (snscrape) is temporarily not working due to a twitter api change regarding authentication, therefore, this portion of the application is currently not functional.
 It will be back online as soon as the issue is resolved.

 ## Requirements